vogueversestudio-sys/interview-sdet-qa/08_Review_SQL_Questions.md

 GROUP BY department, job_title;
 ```

-**💬 How to say it in an interview:**
-> "GROUP BY is something I use constantly for data validation.
-After a test run that creates records in the database, I use GROUP BY to count and verify.
-For example, at Aflac after creating 5 insurance claims for 3 different policy types, I'd GROUP BY policy_type and COUNT to confirm the right number of claims were created per type."

-**⚡ Key Points:**
-- Every column in SELECT that is NOT an aggregate function MUST be in GROUP BY
-- GROUP BY runs before HAVING but after WHERE
-- Use ORDER BY after GROUP BY to sort the results

 ---

 ## Q5.
 What is ORDER BY?

 **Simple Answer:**
-ORDER BY sorts the query results.
+ORDER BY is straightforward query — I use it to sort results.
 By default it sorts from lowest to highest (ASC).
 Add DESC to sort from highest to lowest.

 ```sql
 -- Ascending (lowest to highest — default)